MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/information-lingering-objects.md

 | 1311 |Another domain controller replicated an object not present on this domain controller. |

 > [!NOTE]
+>
-> Lingering objects aren't present on domain controllers that log event ID 1988.
+> - Lingering objects aren't present on domain controllers that log event ID 1988.
 The source domain controller contains the lingering object.
+> - When updates to a lingering object replicate from one domain controller to another, the event-logging behavior of the domain controller depends on whether the directory partition that contains the lingering object is writeable or not.
+If the lingering object on the destination domain controller resides in a writeable partition, the domain controller logs an event.
+However, if the lingering object resides in a read-only partition, the object can't be updated.
+The domain controller doesn't log an event.

-### Repadmin errors that indicate that lingering objects are present in the forest
+### Repadmin errors that indicate that the forest has lingering objects

 | Event ID | General description |
 | --- | --- |
 | 8240 | There is no such object on the server. |
 | 8606 | Insufficient attributes were given to create an object. |

-### Other indications that lingering objects are present in the forest
+### Other indications that the forest has lingering objects

-- A user or group account that was deleted remains in the global address list (GAL) on servers that are running Microsoft Exchange Server.
+- The Microsoft Exchange Server global address list (GAL) contains a user or group account that was deleted.
 In such a case, the account name appears in the GAL, but errors occur when users try to send e-mail messages.

-- Multiple copies of an object appear in the object picker or in the GAL for an object that should be unique in the forest.
-You sometimes see duplicate objects that have changed names.
+- An object should be unique in the forest, but you see multiple copies of the object in the object picker or in the GAL.
+Such cases might include duplicate objects that have changed names.
 These duplicate objects confuse directory searches.
-For example, if the a search can't resolve the relative distinguished names of two objects, the conflict resolution function appends `*CNF:<GUID>` to one of the names.
+For example, if a search can't resolve the relative distinguished names of two objects, the conflict resolution function appends `*CNF:<GUID>` to one of the names.
 In this example, `*` represents a reserved character, `CNF` is a constant that indicates a conflict resolution, and `<GUID>` represents the **objectGUID** attribute value.

-- E-mail messages aren't delivered to a user whose Active Directory account appears to be current.
-After an outdated domain controller or global catalog server reconnects to the forest, both instances of the user object (the current one and an older version) appear in the global catalog.
-Because both objects have the same e-mail address, e-mail messages can't be delivered.
+- A user has a current account, but the account was renamed.
+The user doesn't receive email messages.
+Both instances of the user object (the current one and an older version) appear in the GAL.
+Because both objects have the same email address, email messages can't be delivered.

 - A universal group that no longer exists continues to appear in a user's access token.
 Although the group no longer exists, if a user account still has the group in its security token, the user may have access to a resource that you intended to be unavailable to that user.